-Can you think of any ads, headlines, or titles that immediately snatched your attention just because of their phrasing?
-It's made you feel impassioned or emotional for some reason, but you can't quite place why.
+Can you think of any ads, headlines, or titles that immediately snatched your attention just because of how they were phrased?
+That they made you feel impassioned or emotional for some reason, but you couldn't quite place the reason why.

 How can a single sentence have such an influence over your emotions?
 How did they manage to win your interest that quickly?